 if you are he or she, please

-email me, and tell me what you did, so that I can post it
+to the forum and tell us what you did, so that we can help others!

 1. Very quickly, you will find that some notes you need for some songs are not available.
 The question then is, “What do I do?”
 In early learning, the answer is, “Choose another song.”
 “When The Saints Go Marching In” and “Yankee Doodle” are two very good ones to start with, and there are thousands and thousands more.

 2. Of course, the above does not solve the problem, it just dodges it.
 The answer really is, “You will need to have more than one tremolo, in multiple keys, ready to play as needed, to solve the problem.”
 If the reason is not obvious, imagine a piano.
 The key of C is all white keys.
 The key of G is one black key and the rest white keys.
 There are lots of others, including some which use all black keys.
 The notes hit by the black keys are called “halftones”, because they are halfway between most (not all, you will probably remember) of the white keys (the “full tones” of the C scale).
 For instance, the black-keyed note immediately to the right of C on a piano is “C sharp” (usually written C#).
 There is no black key to the left of C on a piano, but the black-keyed note immediately to the left of the B on a piano is “B flat” (usually written Bb).
 Sharps to the right, and flats to the left: sharps a little higher, flats a little lower.
 And then there's minor keys...